 - 1 T ground cumin

-- 1/2 tsp. ground Chipotle chile powder (or use a small amount diced canned Chipotles in adobo or your favorite hot sauce)
+- 1/2 tsp. ground Chipotle chile powder (or use your favorite hot sauce)

 - 4 cups diced, cooked chicken

 - one 4 oz. can diced green chiles (see notes)

 - 1 cup chopped fresh cilantro (see notes)